 To track a conversion, your visitors can visit as many other (non-funnel) pages as they want as long as the funnel steps are all visited:

 Every page you want to track needs its own separate heatmap.
-Here’s the two most common ways to set up your heatmaps:

 If you want to learn more about this, definitely reach out to our Customer Success team and also be sure to check this article out.